 Coaster trips are invariably planned with the full knowledge that the occasional ride will be down.
 However, in an ideal world, the one you end up missing would be somewhere a little more on the beaten track than in Alabama Adventure.
-Unfortunately, the star ride at the park, the CCI-built wooden coaster, Rampage, was having a singularly bad day.
+We arrived at the park to discover that the CCI-built wooden coaster, Rampage, was having a singularly bad day.
 One of the sensors on the brake run was misbehaving, resulting in a complete ride shutdown every time the single operational train arrived there.
 The operators were initially optimistic, projecting a twenty minute delay, but this ballooned over time to the point that they were estimating three quarters of an hour after the point which we had set as an absolute cut off for driving to the airport.
-As they say in France, merde.

-All we had left were the diabolically bad Zoomerang (#761), without question the most uncomfortable version I have ever been on, and the kiddie ride, Marvel Mania (#762).
+All we had left were the diabolically bad Zoomerang (#763), without question the most uncomfortable Boomerang I have ever been on, and the kiddie ride, Marvel Mania (#764).
 The latter was actually moderately rerideable, but as with any such ride one circuit is ideal to limit the embarrassment caused when five year olds ask their parents why there are big people on such a small coaster.

 Every dark cloud has a silver lining.
-Delta changing my flight left me with a four hour layover in Atlanta.
+My changed flight gave me a four hour layover in Atlanta.
 While Hartsfield-Jackson is not the worst airport to be stuck in, spending that much time in a transfer lounge is something to be avoided if at all possible.
-More to the point, a certain well known Six Flags park thirty minutes up the road had just installed a brand new B&M coaster, which was tantalisingly close.
-I sent out a request around the ECC mailing list, and Hector was good enough to offer me a lift to the park.
+More to the point, a certain well known Six Flags park thirty minutes up the road had just installed a brand new B&M, which was tantalisingly close.
+I sent out a request around the ECC mailing list, and my friend Hector was kind enough to offer me a lift to the park.

 As it happened, we were just in time.
 The sky had gradually been getting darker during our fifteen minutes in the park, and Hector suggested we should ride as single riders just in case.
 As it was, Hector's train had just arrived in the brake run when the operators announced the closure of the ride due to weather conditions.
 Moments later, the park was drowned in a singularly impressive thunderstorm, of the sort one only ever sees in the United States.
 Reriding being thus utterly out of the question, we made it back to the airport just over two hours before my flight.